it-at-m/stadtbezirksbudget/docs/src/architecture/adr/05-use-test-method-prefix.md

 - Automated tooling and test runners can reliably discover test methods.
 - Searching for tests in the codebase becomes more straightforward.
 - Method names are slightly longer due to the prefix.
-- Migrating existing methods to the new convention may require some effort.